 Several years ago, I started to learn about cryptocurrency.
 I admit that it took me a while to grasp the concept of it, because for me it was a bit like learning about science: it’s something “out there” that you can’t physically see or touch, so does it really exist?
 Science has, and always will, baffle me (but don’t tell Prof Brian Cox that, I can still watch him for hours).

 Well, I began dabbling in bits of buying and selling here and there, mostly in what were considered the big three crypto coins at the time: Bitcoin, Ethereum and Litecoin.
 I started saving my spare change – just small amounts at a time (amounts I was prepared to lose) – in one of the digital currency exchanges – I used Coinbase.
 While I never reached thousands, I did end up with a few hundred pounds in there.
 It was money I considered ‘play money’ – if I lost it, yes, I’d be a little upset, but because I’d intended it for the purpose of buying cryptocurrency and nothing else, I knew I could live with it.

 What happened next?

 Roll on about eighteen months and Bitcoin in particular was doing really well.
 So well, in fact, that I had more than doubled my money!
 I was thrilled!
-However, doom and gloom was being spread all over the internet about how cryptocurrencies couldn’t last, how they would soon be regulated by the big financial institutions, and how everyone would lose their coins.
+However, doom and gloom was being spread all over the internet about how cryptocurrencies couldn’t last and how they would soon be regulated by the big financial institutions.
+And how everyone would lose their money.

 As an example of its value, Bitcoin was trading at around $600 (per coin) in the middle of July 2014.
-It almost halved to around $315 at the beginning of 2015, but it has a history of fluctuating.
+It almost halved to around $315 at the beginning of 2015, but it has always had a history of fluctuating.

 Big Mistake.
 Huge Mistake.
 (Sorry, Pretty Woman …)